If you've found a lost/stray animal.

 HSU cannot legally take in stray pets and requires proof of ownership for surrendered pets.
-Since owners will be searching in their local area, taking a lost or stray animal to your local animal control services offers owners the best chance of finding their pet are higher at those shelters.
+Since owners will be searching for their lost pet in their local area, taking a lost or stray animal to your local animal control services offers owners the best chance of finding their pet.

-Remember to keep checking with us and other shelters as stray holding periods depends on when the animal is received.
+Remember to keep checking with other shelters as the stray holding period depends on when the animal was received.
 Some individuals attempt to find owners on their own before bringing the animal to a shelter.
-Also, try the Facebook Group: Utah Lost and Found Pets.
+You may also try the Facebook group Utah Lost and Found Pets.
 Read more tips at PawBoost and consider using My Lost Pet Alert services.

-We strongly recommend having your pet microchipped as it is a safe and permanent way to identify your animal.
+We strongly recommend having your pet microchipped and registered to you as a safe and permanent way to identify your animal.
 Remember to keep your contact information updated with your pet microchip registration company.